 Skip to content

-WordPress VIP Platform supports both WordPress single site and WordPress multisite installations.
-WordPress multisite (also known as a WordPress network) allows multiple sites to be created and run from the same WordPress installation core files.
+A WordPress multisite (also known as a WordPress network) allows multiple sites to be created and run from a single installation of WordPress Core files.

-Users with access to the VIP Dashboard can view a list of existing Network Sites on a multisite environment.
+Users with access to the VIP Dashboard can view a list of Network Sites that exist on a multisite environment.
+The Network Sites panel also provides tools for launching network sites and updating a site’s Site Address URL (domain).

 WordPress multisite makes it possible to: